So… how are your plans shaping up for #ipinclusiveweek 2019 (11-17 November)?

 - Set up an internal D&I committee/forum/group.
 Whatever you call it, make sure you include representatives from different career levels, different roles and if appropriate different offices.
 The more diverse your group, the more innovative and successful it’s likely to be.

 - Work with your staff to establish some pledges, commitments or standards to reflect the importance you attach to respect and inclusivity, for example in meetings.
 You might want to start with the IP Inclusive allies postcard that we created for our January 2019 allies event.

 - If your organisation is big enough, establish some internal staff networks of your own, with links to the IP Inclusive communities.
-There’s some great online advice from Inclusive Employers to help you do this: see their Guide to Sustainable Networks and best practice presentation, for instance.
+There’s some great online advice from Inclusive Employers, for instance, to help you do this.

 Our Steps to Inclusion review, a joint project with Focal Point Training, can help you take a broader look at your organisation’s D&I strategies and target resources towards sustainable yet cost-effective improvements.
 The review is specially tailored to fit with the IP Inclusive Charter commitments, and it’s bespoke to your organisation, so will allow you to align your D&I efforts with your overall business strategies.